8Stringking/Hyperion-Deathcore-Milestone/README.md

 <img src="assets/testing-images/nibiru-validation.jpg" width=80%>
 <h3>Fall Of The City States</h3>
 <img src="assets/testing-images/citystates-validation.jpg" width=80%>
 <p>Above is the validation for the HTML code using <a href="https://validator.w3.org/">W3C Markup</a>.
 The only errors that were found were in the youtube video links and the navigation bar using a attributes.
 The youtube frameborder issue has been resolved using this code within CSS (iframe { border: none;}).
-However I have not been able to find a solution for the nav bar problem as of yet as shown below, but does show the frameborder issue resolved.</p>
+However I have not been able to find a solution for the nav bar problem as of yet as shown below, but does show the frameborder issue resolved for the home page of the site.</p>
 <img src="assets/testing-images/frameborder-fix-validation.jpg" width=80%>

 <h1>Device Testing/Responsive Design Testing</h1>